-Genetic marker in vitamin D receptor gene associated with increased pancreatic cancer survivalJune 19th, 2012 in Cancer /
+Genetic marker in vitamin D receptor gene associated with increased pancreatic cancer survivalJune 19, 2012 in Medicine & Health / Cancer

 Pancreatic cancer patients with a genetic marker linked to increased expression of the receptor for vitamin D have higher rates of overall survival, according to findings presented at the American Association for Cancer Research's Pancreatic Cancer: Progress and Challenges conference, held here June 18-21.